There are now 2 possible online modes for units:

-- Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicating it to the patient and (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.
+Students are able to (1) establish a correct diagnosis and formulate proper treatment planning for restoring oral functions and communicating it to the patient; (2) provide appropriate clinical treatment for restoring the oral functions and maintaining oral health; (3) display professional behaviour in the educational and clinical settings,; (4) discuss challenges to professionalism and reflect on professional behaviours in the clinical setting; (5) display critical and insightful self-reflection of their own personal values, wellbeing, personal difficulties and professional performance; and (6) respond to professionalism challenges and insightful self reflection by implementing effective management strategies.

-- Indicative assessments in this unit are as follows: (1) case presentation (Failed Component), SLO 1, 2; (2) clinical assessment treatment planning for every patient and patient pool management, SLO 1; and (3) clinical assessment for every procedure (Failed Component), SLO 1, 2; and (3) professional behaviour assessment.
+Indicative assessments in this unit are as follows: (1) case presentation (Failed Component), SLO 1, 2; (2) clinical assessment for every procedure (Failed Component), SLO 1, 2; and (3) professional behaviour assessment.
 Further information is available in the unit outline.

-To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed Component), SLO 1, 2 and clinical assessment for every procedure (Failed Component), SLO 1, 2 components.
+To pass this unit, a student must: (a) achieve an overall mark of 50 per cent or higher for the unit; and (b) achieve the requisite requirements(s) or a mark of 50 per cent or greater, whichever is higher and specified in the unit outline, for the case presentation (Failed Component), SLO 1, 2, clinical assessment for every procedure (Failed Component), SLO 1, 2, and professional behaviour assessment components.

 - Unit rules

 Approved quota: 56—50 domestic includes high academic achievement direct pathway: 24 places, indigenous entry, rural: 3 places and standard pathway graduate applicants: 20; and 6 international.

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.